archesproject/arches-her/README.md

 ## Running Arches for HERs in a Docker Development Environment

 You can also run Arches for HER for development in a Docker environment.
-To do this, clone the `arches` repo into the same directory as `arches_her` and use the compose files within `arches_her/docker/aher_project` to set up the development project and run the application and dependencies.
+To do this, clone the `arches` repo into the same directory as `arches_her` and use the compose files within `arches_her/docker/aher_project` to set up the development project and run the application and dependencies using the following steps.

 1. Clone both the [`arches`](https://github.com/archesproject/arches.git) and  [`arches-her`](https://github.com/archesproject/arches-her.git) repository:
    > NOTE: the `arches-her` repo is cloned into a folder called `arches_her`.
 This is important as the compose files expect this folder structure.